Customer Experience: The Next Competitive Battleground

 After the Industrial Revolution, the challenge was to perfect functionality.
 Choices were restricted.
 Henry Ford fittingly laid this out by saying that clients could pick any color of Model T, as far as the color was Black.
-In mid-twentieth century, when there was a design revolution, functionality plainly became optional.
+In the mid-twentieth century, when there was a design revolution, functionality plainly became optional.
 Then came the age when what was functional had to look good as well.
 From that point onward, design and function have been immensely important and factor greatly into the framework that recognizes a product as worthwhile and excellent.

 As the years have passed, these expectations from quality have become more important for customers and they expect more and more every day.
 They have high hopes from businesses.
 The new gamble to play in the modern world is customer experience.
 On average, more than 80% of the customers pay more for a better customer experience.
 No information is more important to a business’s functioning than what their customer thinks or feels with respect to their products or services.
 The C-Suite should take initiatives to understand what the customer needs to the extent that the company becomes customer-obsessed.

-It is now becoming more and more well-known that you can distinguish yourself in the marketplace by providing customers with an excellent customer experience.
+It is now becoming more and more well-known that you can distinguish yourself in the marketplace by providing customers with excellent customer experience.
 While most businesses are busy in leveraging all other competitive advantages, customer experience remains an uncharted realm.
 It is where you can truly innovate.
 Only about 26 percent of businesses have a coherent strategy for improving customer experience while 74 percent are left behind in the competition.
 It should, then, be an executive priority to align their marketing strategies with customer experience goals.
 This is where you can truly shine and responsibly take marketing content initiatives on all platforms for an uptick in sales via better retention, lead generation and profitable customer behavior.

 Today it is seen that the most innovative brands in the world are also leading the way in customer experience.
-Brands like Apple and Dell comes to mind during conversations about memorable customer experiences.
+Brands like Apple and Dell come to mind during conversations about memorable customer experiences.

 So what makes these leading brands stand out from the rest?
 What can we learn from the experiences they provide to their customers?

 Jerry Gregorie, former Chief Information Officer for Dell Computers, suggested that: “customer experience is the next competitive battleground”.
-Through this he suggests that that the winners of the next generation will place a heavy focus on customer-centricity.
+Through this, he suggests that that the winners of the next generation will place a heavy focus on customer-centricity.
 Dell knows a thing or two about customer experience.

 Few companies know about the power of the web better than them.
 They started selling their consistently remarkable products online in July 1996.
 With 2 million web visits per week, the company does 30 percent of its business online.
 On average, they sell about $18 million worth of hardware, software and accessories per day.
 Dell’s Premier Pages includes innovating ways through which to sell Dell products to their corporate customers by customizing sites for thousands of business accounts.